 Lata Mangeshkar (L) being welcomed by Bal Thackeray on March 5, 2001 at a concert in aid of the Gujarat earthquake victims held at the Shivaji Park grounds in Mumbai.
 Looking on is cricket master blaster Sachin Tendulkar (2nd L) and film superstar Amithab Bachchan.

-Today marks the sixth death anniversary of Shiv Sena supremo Bal Thackeray.
-On the occasion, we present some rare pictures of the voice of the Marathi leader.
+Today marks the 93rd birth anniversary of Shiv Sena supremo Bal Thackeray.
+On this occasion, we present some rare pictures from the life of the Marathi leader.
 All pics/ AFP